 Because you’re not comparing apples to apples.
 You’re comparing what will go wrong if you choose Option A, with what will go right with Option B. Option A doesn’t stand much of a chance, and it creates confusion in your mind to evaluate choices this way.

 For example, if you compare keeping your company to selling it, you may think about all the things that could go wrong if you keep it.
-You could lose money in the future, an innovation could occur in your market, making your company less profitable; the economy could tank, driving down demand; a competitor could create a much lower-priced solution and on and on.
+You could lose money in the future, an innovation could occur in your market, making your company less profitable; the economy could tank, driving down demand; a competitor could create a much lower-priced solution, and on and on.
 When you think these thoughts, you feel anxious.

 Then, with your mind swirling with thoughts of these negative outcomes, you compare the option of selling your business, and it seems more attractive because you’ll avoid all those negative consequences you just imagined.
 But this is just your primitive brain trying to keep you safe.

-And depending on your beliefs, this situation could be completely reversed, and your brain could be sounding the warning bell about selling, because what if you miss out on the potential for selling it for more money later?
+And depending on your beliefs, this situation can be completely reversed, and your brain could be sounding the warning bell about selling, because what if you miss out on the potential for selling it for more money later?
 You can’t win when you’re comparing apples to oranges.

 Ask yourself, what if there was no wrong decision?